-Tammy and I have one smallish television in the house.
-We do not have satellite tv, we can't get cable, internet is too slow and the bandwidth isn't there and we don't have a converter box.
-In short, the tv is there to watch dvd's.
-That's all there is to it.
+At the point when I first wrote on this topic (in 2011), Tammy and I had one smallish television in the house.
+We did not have satellite TV, we couldn't get cable, internet was too slow, and we didn't have a converter box.
+In short, the TV was there to watch DVD's.
+That's all there was to it.

-So, what should appear in our mailbox yesterday?
+So, what should appear in our mailbox?
 A large envelope from the Nielsen Ratings.
-Yes, they want our household to tell them what we watch on television.
+Yes, they wanted our household to tell them what we watched on television.
 We realize they use a random sampling technique, so we should be just as likely as anyone else to be asked our opinions.
 But - if they only *knew*!

-For each of the past three seasons we have worked hard to figure out our field plans and our seed orders.
-But, for some reason, we always seem to be ordering our seed in February - March.
+Every year we work hard to figure out our field plans and our seed orders.
+But, for some reason, we always seem to be ordering our seed in February, sometimes as late as March.
 This can be a bit late if you want to order the bulk amounts of certain seeds that our farm requires.
-As a result, we find ourselves looking for substitutes in a few cases.
+As a result, we find ourselves looking for substitutes for varieties we would prefer.
 Not the end of the world, but a bit of a pain.

 Every so often, it seems like one or both of us pick up on things much quicker than normal.
-In other words, we exhibit a higher perspicacity at those times.
-Last week was not likely one of those weeks for me.
+In other words, we exhibit a higher perspicacity when that happens .
+Recently, I have not been as quick on the uptick as I might normally be.
 So, if I came across as a bit thick....sorry.
 I got better (I hope).
 At least I'm trying to refine my vocabulary....whatever that is.

-Case in point #1 - we set up a trifold display with pictures and information about our CSA and our farm at the Harvest Market on Saturday.
+Case in point #1 - at a 2011 winter farmers' market, we set up a tri-fold display with pictures and information about our CSA and our farm.
 We both agreed that it was probably a good thing to do, but part of me wondered if it would not go over well with the other vendors who were there.
 There is always a fine line to walk between attracting customers and belittling others who are also trying to attract customers.
 And, if we go too far over the top with our own self-promotion, we wonder if they might conclude that we *are* ostentatious.

 Post your favorite big words as comments to this post!
 Challenge us to try to use each word in a future (January) post.